ortus-docs/coldbox-docs/intro/restful-data.md

 The request context object has a special function called `renderData()` that can take any type of data and marshall it for you to other formats like xml, json, wddx, pdf, text, html or your own type.

 > **Tip** You can find more information at the API Docs for `renderData()` here http://apidocs.ortussolutions.com/coldbox/current/index.html?coldbox/system/web/context/RequestContext.html#renderData()

+So let's open the `handlers/contact.cfc` and add to our current code: